mfarrelm/word-embedding/README.md

 # word-embedding

 Create word-embedding model using skip-gram.
-This model trained with wikipedia and opensubs corpus with total word = 208.807M and output feature dimension = 128.
+This model trained with wikipedia and opensubtitle corpus with total word = 208.807M and output feature dimension = 128.

 ### Requirements to use this program